 The industry has given its reaction to Chancellor Philip Hammond’s Autumn Statement.

-Here’s what some of the associations, contractors, consultants and companies had to say:
+Here’s what some of the associations, contractors, consultants and companies had to say: Howard Robinson

-Howard Robinson, chief executive of the Road Surface Treatments Association (RSTA), said: “Chancellor Philip Hammond has failed to address the fundamental issue facing the UK’s transport infrastructure – there is little point in making significant investments in headline projects if the roads that connect them are potholed and crumbling away.
+, said: “Chancellor Philip Hammond has failed to address the fundamental issue facing the UK’s transport infrastructure – there is little point in making significant investments in headline projects if the roads that connect them are potholed and crumbling away.